 The course Literary Chinese 1 focuses on the analysis and translation of a selection of texts for beginners from the pre-Qin (before 221 BC) and the Han dynasty (206 BC to 220 AD).
 Students get to know the main structural and grammatical elements of the language.
 Review sessions serve to deepen understanding of grammatical forms, function words, and sentence patterns.
 Techniques of translation as well as cultural background essential to the understanding of the texts will also be studied.

-Learning Outcomes1.
+Upon successful completion, students will have the knowledge and skills to:1.
 To acquire an introductory command of Literary Chinese, and to develop an understanding of aspects of its syntax.

 2. To acquire skills of literary translation from Classical Chinese into English.